Millimeter-wave frequencies require new test approaches and equipment; balancing precision with cost-efficiency is the challenge.

 As frequencies rise, maintaining accuracy also becomes more difficult, complicating the ability to ensure reliable performance.
 Traditional test methods, refined over decades, struggle to keep pace with the intricate requirements of millimeter-wave frequencies and sub-5nm node architectures.
 At these scales, issues such as signal integrity, noise isolation, and calibration precision become more acute, making it difficult to ensure reliable performance.

 “Signal integrity is going to be difficult at the higher frequencies,” says Adrian Kwan, Senior Business Manager at Advantest.
 “The higher you go, there are more losses, reflections, and noise.
-Without precise calibration, you risk getting data that’s as noisy as the signals you’re trying to measure.”
+Without precise calibration and error corrections, you risk getting measured data that will be noisy.”

 Many companies also find that the standard general-purpose I/Os (GPIOs) traditionally used for testing are no longer sufficient for high frequencies.
 Instead, advanced testing methods like over-the-air (OTA) testing for wireless applications are being employed to ensure precise fault detection.
 High-speed serial interfaces, such as PCIe and SerDes, are needed to test at the high functional frequencies of these devices.
 This shift complicates the testing process, as it requires isolating high-frequency interfaces from the rest of the chip during testing to ensure accuracy.